Skip to Main Content

 • Read Aloud the page you are on > Advanced Settings will allow you to change the playback speed.

-Do you have a print disability?
-Do you need books in an alternative format?RNIB Bookshare logo
+Do you have a disability that requires reading resources in an alternative format?RNIB Bookshare logo

 Available assistive software